-- A non-resident of B.C. who is a resident of Canada or a Canadian citizen may be accompanied by a resident of B.C. who holds a Permit to Accompany (\$40).
-Only one Permit to Accompany will be issued to a person in a licence year. - The B.C. resident applying for this permit must be a Canadian citizen or permanent resident of Canada who has held a BC hunting licence and a big game species licence for 3 of the 5 years preceding application.
+- A non-resident of B.C. who is a resident of Canada or a Canadian citizen may be accompanied by a resident of B.C. who holds a Permit to Accompany.
+Only one Permit to Accompany will be issued to a person in a licence year. - The B.C. resident applying for this permit must be a Canadian citizen or permanent resident of Canada who has held a BC hunting licence and a big game species licence for 3 of the 5 years preceding application (or 2 of the 5 years preceeding application if the applicant has completed C.O.R.E).
 This person must obtain the required permit from the Regional Office of MWLAP of the region in which the hunt is intended.
 Application for the permit must be made on the proper form (available from MWLAP Offices) at least one month prior to hunting.
-Only one Permit to Accompany will be issued to a person in a licence year. - The non-residents must show the Permit to

-- Accompany or a copy indicating the name of the permittee and the permit number when purchasing their big game species licences. - A non-resident who is not a resident of Canada and is not a Canadian citizen, may also be eligible under the permit to accompany procedure providing that they qualify under one of the required relationship categories (ie, if accompanied by a father, brother, son, uncle, nephew, grandson, grandfather, mother, sister, daughter, aunt, niece, granddaughter, grandmother, spouse, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, but excludes cousins). - Permits to Accompany may not be available for all species and areas.
-Check with the appropriate regional office.
+Only one Permit to Accompany will be issued to a person in a licence year. - The non-residents must show the Permit to Accompany or a copy indicating the name of the permittee and the permit number when purchasing their big game species licences. - A non-resident who is not a resident of Canada and is not a Canadian citizen, may also be eligible under the permit to accompany procedure providing that they qualify under one of the required relationship categories (ie, if accompanied by a father, brother, son, uncle, nephew, grandson, grandfather, mother, sister, daughter, aunt, niece, granddaughter, grandmother, spouse, father-in-law, mother-in-